 End of an Era

-Roberto’s Hilltop must have made it for a little while at least because I was able to find its offerings listed under a new restaurants section in the OWH in 1981.
+I was able to find Roberto’s Hilltop listed under a new restaurants section in the OWH in 1981.
 Mexican and the Hilltop House classic, creamed chicken, seems like it might have been an odd combination for Omaha at that time.

 In beginning to research this article, I called Linda Matson Anderson, daughter of Ray and Mildred.
 She is a realtor in town and understandably busy as the spring season builds.
 I found her to be both very friendly and direct.
 She was so kind to let me use some of her family’s photos.
 She was very firm that I would not be getting anything else from her–apparently people have claimed to have the various, delicious, original Hilltop House recipes and or have tried to get them.
 I completely understood her protective nature.
 I assured her I cannot cook.
 We will have coffee at some point and discuss all of these very good things.
 I was able to share with her some brief memories of her parent’s restaurant from my child’s eye.